-I am a rare disorder patient, research associate, sociologiy-informed social worker and qualifying holistic practitioner.
-My passion for improving the experiences of individuals, families and communities touched by illness has underscored the majority of my work within complex systems to date.
+I am a rare disorder patient, research associate, sociology-informed social worker and qualifying holistic practitioner.
+My passion for understanding and improving the experiences of individuals, families and communities touched by illness is my focus.

 My journey growing up with Marfan syndrome and visual impairment has very much guided the academic and practice focus I am working on/towards today.
 Through sociology and other social sciences I found that I could analyze and express my biographical experiences of illness using scholarly and narrative techniques.
-In doing so, I have come closer to understanding what Marfan syndrome has meant for myself and my life.
-I did not realize how therapeutic this would for me.
-I have also found that I am not alone in wanting to write about my experience and have been showed down this path by some incredible mentors, scholars, therapists and activists.
+In doing so, I have come closer to understanding what living with Marfan syndrome has meant for myself and my life.
+On the outset, I did not quite realize how demanding yet cathartic this would be for me.
+I’ve found that I am not alone in wanting to write about my experiences and have had this path illuminated for me by some incredible mentors, scholars, activists and therapists.

 In 2012, I graduated from Wilfrid Laurier University with a Masters of Sociology: Families, Health and Well-being.
 Since that time I’ve worked in health services research and academic practice studying how policies, programs and practices create the conditions in which people give and receive care.
 Through this work I’ve found myself embedded in a hospital network where I am also a patient, giving me unique insights into the complexity of navigating our health care system.
 I’ve also engaged in numerous patient advising and/or advocacy roles which I have written about.